mflamand/Bullseye/README.md

 	Addional options are available and can be listed with the --help option

+	A new option is now available: `--stranded`, which allows processing of stranded librairies.
+This will keep track of strandeness for librairies prepared with dUTP method (ISR).
+Using this option will ensure the proper detection of sites when there are overlapping transcripts.

 	Single cell dataset data can be processed using the same script using the --mode SingleCell option and indicating the type of barcode used with the -Cell_ID_pattern option.
 For example:

 		perl parseBAM.pl --mode SingleCell --Cell_ID_pattern 10X --input file.bam --output output.matrix --cpu 4